PFKimmerle/Python/substack/API_Testing_with_Postman/README.md

 # API Testing with Postman

-This folder is dedicated to showcasing practical examples of using Postman for API testing within Python projects.
+This folder showcases practical examples of using Postman for API testing within Python projects.
 Each project within this repository is tailored to demonstrate specific testing techniques and scenarios using Postman.

 ## Projects